 Credit cards can be your best friend

-There are tons of benefits to having a credit card, when used responsibly.
 There’s convenience and also cash and travel rewards you can get for using them.
 They help you build credit history and improve your credit score, which is important when you want to make larger purchases like buying a house or starting a business.

 Ways credit cards can be your worst enemy

-But when used irresponsibly, they can be your downfall.
 You end up paying a much higher price for an item if you are charged interest.
 This price goes up if you’re tacked with late fees as well.
 It will affect your credit history and credit score negatively if you don’t keep up with payments.
-This will hurt you down the road when you want to borrow money from the bank.

 If you have the habit of NOT paying your card in full each month, then please focus on paying off what current debt you already have.